Blockstream/satellite/README.md

 >
 >gr-osmosdr: https://github.com/osmocom/gr-osmosdr

 When installing these, just make sure to pick suitable versions.
-For GNU Radio, look for version 3.7.10 or later.
-The `gr-osmosdr`, then, needs to be compatible with the chosen GNU Radio version.
+Blockstream Satellite works with GNU Radio version 3.7.10 or later.

+In case you are flexible with the distribution/release that you can use, we advise using one of the following, where GNU Radio 3.7.11 is available:

+- Ubuntu bionic (18.04)
+- Fedora 27
+- Fedora 28

-The following commands attempt to install 3.7.11, but you can try 3.7.10 or any later version in case 3.7.11 is unavailable.
+The following commands attempt to install GNU Radio version 3.7.11, but you can try 3.7.10 or any later version in case 3.7.11 is not available in your system:

 **Debian/Ubuntu**:
 ```
-apt install gnuradio=3.7.11\* gr-osmosdr
+apt install gnuradio=3.7.11* gr-osmosdr
 ```

 **Fedora**

 ```
-dnf install gnuradio-3.7.11* gr-osmosdr
+dnf install gnuradio-3.7.11 gr-osmosdr
 ```

 **RHEL/CentOS**

 ```
-yum install gnuradio-3.7.11* gr-osmosdr
+yum install gnuradio-3.7.11 gr-osmosdr
 ```

 **NOTE 1:** For the Fedora/RHEL/CentOS distributions, you will also need to